tecnico-distsys/caist/ca-ws/readme.txt

 To configure the project in Eclipse:
 -----------------------------------

-If Eclipse files (.project, .classpath) exist:
-    'File', 'Import...', 'General'-'Existing Projects into Workspace'
-    'Select root directory' and 'Browse' to the project base folder.
-    Check if everything is OK and 'Finish'.

-If Eclipse files do not exist:
 'File', 'Import...', 'Maven'-'Existing Maven Projects'.
 'Browse' to the project base folder.
 Check that the desired POM is selected and 'Finish'.

 --
-Revision date: 2017-02-13
+Revision date: 2017-04-16
 leic-sod@disciplinas.tecnico.ulisboa.pt